 If you can’t convince your kids to try the mango sticky rice or banana pancakes, don’t worry as ice cream is available everywhere around Thailand.

-It’s important to note that even though the kids didn’t eat Thai food every meal, we adults were able to eat Thai food almost every meal.
-You can get take-out Thai food virtually everywhere, so when the kids would eat sandwiches, hot dogs or pizza, we would still order ourselves some take-away Thai.
+It’s important to note that even though the kids didn’t eat Thai food every meal, we adults were able to eat the best food in Thailand at almost every meal.
+You can get take-out Thai food virtually everywhere, so when the kids would eat sandwiches, hot dogs or pizza, we would still order ourselves some take-away Thai food.

 With the powerful sun in Thailand, it’s super important to make sure your kids are drinking enough fluids.
 We found that when the kids were overheated, they didn’t want to eat or drink much.